This is how much Instagram influencers actually earn on a monthly basis

-Have you ever wondered how much do Instagram influencers rake in on a monthly basis?
+Have you ever wondered how much do Instagram influencers earn on a monthly basis?

 The battle for likes is still raging on Instagram.
 And with a growing number of influencers out there, the market is more competitive than ever.
 But how much money can an influencer really make?
 A survey from HypeAuditor reveals some surprising figures.